BharatSaraswal-huawei/nai-intent/README.md

 cd ~/onos/tools/dev/mininet
 sudo mn --custom onos.py --controller onos,1 --topo torus,3,3

+Step2: on mininet console. run below command. onos will detect hosts after this.

-then do pingall
+pingall
 -----------
-Step2: terminal 2:
+Step3: terminal 2:

 cd /tmp/onos1/karaf/bin
 client -h 192.168.123.1
 ------------------------------
-Step3: in onos cli to configure bandwidth value for each port. of each device. port 1 should have more bandwidth then others.(value in mbps)
+Step4: activate nai app.
+on onos cli:

 app activate org.onosproject.nai.intent

+Step5: in onos cli to configure bandwidth value for each port. of each device. port 1 should have more bandwidth then others.(value in mbps)

 port-bw-config of:0000000000000101 1 1000
 port-bw-config of:0000000000000101 2 100